mesoSPIM/mesoSPIM-lazy-loader/README.md

 -->

 ## Installation

-You can install `mesoSPIM-lazy-loader` via [pip]:

-    pip install mesoSPIM-lazy-loader
+Not on PyPi yet.
+Either clone, `cd` and `pip install .` or `pip install git+<GITURL>`

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+You can set up tests with [tox] (none yet), please ensure the coverage at least stays the same before you submit a pull request.

 ## License